-No hypnosis takes place at these optional sessions which are ideal for those who are not yet sure if hypnotherapy is right for them, or who want to ask questions about hypnosis with no obligation to continue.
-Therapy is generally offered on a one-to-one basis, but if you would like to bring a friend or relative with you to an information session, you are welcome to do so.
+No hypnosis takes place at these optional sessions which are ideal for those who want to ask questions about hypnosis.
+Therapy is generally offered on a one-to-one basis, but you are welcome to have a friend or relative with you at an information session.

 You will not be put under any pressure to begin therapy following an information session.
 However, if we both feel that it's likely you can be helped by hypnotherapy, you will be able to arrange to return at another time for therapy to begin.
 If you want to purchase an audio at an information session, they are available for £5 and this amount will be deducted from the cost of your first session if you later book in for therapy.

-You will be given an audio to use at home between sessions, and depending on why you're undertaking hypnotherapy there may be some other support tasks to do at home.
+You will be given an audio to use at home between sessions and, depending on why you're undertaking hypnotherapy, there may be some other support tasks to do at home as well.

 We'll begin by talking over how things have changed since the last session, set the goals for the session, then continue working in hypnosis.